New Patient Registration

 The GMS1 registration form is available by clicking on the link below or please hand in your completed medical card if you have one.
 Unfortunately we cannot register patients by telephone but the completed forms can be emailed to firstname.lastname@example.org

-The transfer of your medical records is quicker if you provide your NHS number (this can be obtained from your previous practice).
+The transfer of your medical records is quicker if you provide your NHS number.
+It can be found using this link https://www.nhs.uk/nhs-services/online-services/find-nhs-number/

 To register, please complete both the registration form and questionnaire and return both to the practice.
 These forms can be emailed to the practice on email@example.com